 In the case that the product you want to acquire is not fully accessible, or is in the process of being updated for accessibility compliance by the vendor, an Equally Effective Alternate Access Plan (EEAAP) will need to be created.
 This ensures that an alternate method of access is available to members of the campus community with disabilities who cannot use the inaccessible product.
 An EEAAP is created in consultation with the DPRC and will require the signatures of the requesting Department Head and the Director of the DPRC.
 If your desired product is updated and becomes compliant by the date identified on the EEAAP, DPRC will update the EEAAP to reflect the changes.
 In addition, a Vendor Roadmap Template might need to be completed by the vendor to indicate the remediation details.

-As of January 2016, exemptions are no longer processed for SF State E&IT purchases.
+As of January 2016, ATI exemptions are no longer processed for SF State E&IT purchases.
 Products will be reviewed by the level of impact to the campus community.
 If a product is high impact and not fully accessible, an EEAAP will be need to be created.
-If a product is verified as low impact by DPRC or procurement, it will be excluded from further ATI review.
+If a product is verified as low impact by the ATI team, it will be excluded from further ATI review.

-Currently, ATI review is not required for certain E&IT products due to the nature of these products and their level of impact on the campus community as a whole.
+In collaboration with IT Security, a Technology Acquistion Review will not be required for certain E&IT products due to the nature of these products and their level of impact on the campus community as a whole.
 Please note that additional accommodations may need to be implemented if these items are purchased for employees or students with disabilities.
-Please visit the Exclusions page for a list of items excluded from ATI review.
+Please see the Pre-approved IT acquisitions page for a list of items excluded from Technology Acquisition Review.

-For products that have been significantly updated or were initially not accessible, another accessibility analysis will be required before the product can be renewed.
+For products that have been significantly updated or were initially not accessible, another ATI review will be required before the product can be renewed.